One or Both Feet That Are Turned Inward (Clubfoot) in Children: What to Know

 • Your child has a fever.

-• Your child develops skin redness, irritation, or blisters from the cast or brace.
+• Your child has redness in the skin, or irritation or blisters from the cast or brace.

-• Your child has a brace, and the foot keeps coming out of the brace.
+• Your child's foot keeps coming out of the brace.

 Get help right away if: